 You authorize us to make payments directly to Providers for Covered Services.
 In no event, however, shall our right to make payments directly to a Provider be deemed to suggest that any Provider is a beneficiary with independent claims and appeal rights under the Plan.
 Where permitted by applicable law, we reserve the right to make payments directly to you as opposed to any Provider for Covered Service, at our discretion.
 In the event that payment is made directly to you, you have the responsibility to apply this payment to the claim from the Out-of-Network Provider.
 Payments and notice regarding the receipt and/or adjudication of claims may also be sent to an Alternate Recipient (which is defined herein as any child of a Subscriber who is recognized under a "Qualified Medical Child Support Order" as having a right to enrollment under the Employer's Plan), or that person's custodial parent or designated representative.
 Any payments made by us (whether to any Provider for Covered Service or you) will discharge our obligation for Covered Services.
+You cannot assign your right to receive payment to anyone, except as required by a "Qualified Medical Child Support Order" as having a right by a "Qualified Medical Child Support Order" as payment as required by a "Qualified Medical Child Support Order" as having a right to enrollment under the Employer's Plan), or that person's custodial parent or designated representative.
+Any payments made by us (whether to any Provider for Covered Service or you) will discharge our obligation for Covered Services.
 You cannot assign your right to receive payment to anyone, except as required by a "Qualified Medical Child Support Order" as defined by, and if subject to, ERISA or any applicable Federal law.